vish-mandalika/MyAnimeList-Recommender-Application/README.md

 ## About

-Built by **Viswas Mandalika** — Data Analytics Engineering graduate student at Northeastern University.
-This product demonstrates end-to-end data science: exploratory analysis, model selection and evaluation, productionization, and deployment.
+Built by **Viswas Mandalika** - Data Analytics Engineering Graduate student @ Northeastern University, Boston, MA This product demonstrates end-to-end data science: exploratory analysis, model selection and evaluation, productionization, and deployment.
-The full analytical methodology is documented in a detailed Jupyter notebook covering data cleaning, EDA, and model comparison.
+The full analytical methodology in a detailed Jupyter notebook covering data cleaning, EDA, and model comparison can be shown over call.